abusedev/hwid-grabber/README.md

   </a>
   <h3 align="center">kamishiro.dev Minecraft External Whitelister</h3>
   <p align="center">
     This is an open source application to get your windows HWID information to get whitelisted for the client.
+This is only for members with the Member role on the forum (Application/Invite only)
   </p>
 </div>